Alcohol and Other Drugs

 Alcohol-related harms

-Alcohol is used more often and by more people than any other drug, and alcohol contributes to more deaths, injuries, and illnesses than any other drug.
+Alcohol is used more often and by more people than any other drug, and contributes to more deaths, injuries, and illnesses than any other drug.

 Alcohol-related mortality